longturn/freeciv21/docs/Manuals/client-manual.rst

 :numref:`Nations View` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.
+If any players have been killed in the game, the table will show `R.I.P.` next to the name of the player that has been destroyed.

 .. _Nations View:
 .. figure:: /_static/images/gui-elements/nations.png